-Before understanding the concept of DMARC record, it is important have a basic knowledge of “what is DMARC”.
+Before understanding the concept of DMARC record, it is important to have a basic knowledge of “what is DMARC”.

 What is DMARC Record?

 A DMARC record is the core of DMARC implementation in which a set of rules are defined.
-This security protocol prevents corrupt entities from sending emails by misusing user’s domain.
+This security protocol prevents corrupt entities from sending emails by misusing the user’s domain.
 DMARC record consists of DMARC policies that are set as per the discretion of the domain owner.

-With the help of DMARC policy, domain of the sender can decide whether it wants to be protected by either SPF or DKIM or both.
+With the help of DMARC policy, the domain of the sender can decide whether it wants to be protected by either SPF or DKIM or both.
 This further informs the receiver to take the required action if neither of those authentication methods is passed.
 The policy either rejects the message or quarantines it, depending upon the implementation.

 Furthermore, this policy also specifies whether the email receiver can report back to the domain of the sender, regarding messages that have passed and/or have failed.
 DMARC policies are reported in public DNS (Domain Name System) as TXT (text) records.
 To check your DMARC record, click here.